gediminasz/slskit/README.md

 Known issues:

 * Salt 3006 on Python 3.12 is broken
-* Python Python 3.9.0 and 3.9.1 are not supported by cryptography, see https://github.com/pyca/cryptography/pull/12045
+* Python 3.9.0 and 3.9.1 are not supported by cryptography, see https://github.com/pyca/cryptography/pull/12045
 * Python 3.12.6 and up is broken, see https://github.com/saltstack/salt/issues/66898
 * YAML output is broken, see https://github.com/saltstack/salt/issues/66594